- What are the legal limits?

-For drink driving offences, should you fail a roadside breath test, evidence of the alcohol level will need to be gathered at the police station, via a breath, blood or urine specimen.
-You can also be prosecuted for failing to supply a sample, or if you were in charge of a stationary vehicle while over the limit.
+If the police have reasonable cause to believe you have been drink driving, you will be given a roadside breath test.
+If you fail, evidence of the alcohol level will need to be gathered at the police station, via a breath, blood or urine specimen.

 To find out more about how we can help you, please contact us.